ashnvael/qamsi/README.md

         ...
 ```

-## New Data-Driven Covariance Estimator Example
+## How To Create A New Data-Driven Covariance Estimator

 ```
 from __future__ import annotations